-- Are the materials designed with an intentional sequence? - If the materials are modular, do the materials provide a suggested sequence as implementation guidance?
-(Indicator 3I looks for rationale of how the sequence is designed.) - Do student tasks related to explaining phenomena and/or solving problems increase in sophistication across the series? - Do the student tasks change over time? - Do student tasks get more complex and involve deeper use of the SEPs as students explain phenomena or solve problems? - Do the explanations of phenomena or the solutions to problems increase in complexity across the series?
+- Are the materials designed with an intentional sequence? - If the materials are modular, do the materials provide a suggested sequence as implementation guidance? - Do student tasks related to explaining phenomena and/or solving problems increase in sophistication across the series? - O Do the student tasks change over time? - Do student tasks get more complex and involve deeper use of the SEPs as students explain phenomena or solve problems?

+0 Do the explanations of phenomena or the solutions to problems increase in complexity across the series?